tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/Activities/06-Stu_Random_Forest/README.md

 ### Model Evaluation

-8. Evaluate model's results by using `sklearn` to calculate the confusion matrix, the accuracy score, and the classification report.
+8. Evaluate the model's results by using `sklearn` to calculate the confusion matrix, the accuracy score, and the classification report.

 ### Feature Importance